 The Commercialization Engine

-The Commercialization Engine is a value-adding process through which all University of Notre Dame inventions pass after disclosure to the IDEA Center.
-Its goal is to take early-stage technologies through a process of de-risking and transform them into life-changing and productive applications.
-This is accomplished by thoroughly understanding inventions, finding their value, determining their market fit, acting on feedback from potential customers, protecting IP, creating a strong business model, identifying milestones, and executing an acceleration plan.
+The Commercialization Engine is a value-adding process through which all University of Notre Dame business ideas and invention disclosures pass after submission to the IDEA Center.
+Its goal is to take early-stage disclosures through the process of derisking and to transform them into life-changing and productive applications.
+This is accomplished by thoroughly understanding disclosures, finding their value, determining their market fit, acting on feedback from potential customers and partners, protecting intellectual property, creating a strong business model, identifying milestones, and executing an acceleration plan.

-On a macro level, the Commercialization Engine was created to address the challenge of answering critical commercialization questions about invention disclosures such as, “what is the new idea?”, “what is the opportunity for this new technology?” and “what will it take to effectively address this opportunity in the market?”
+On a macro level, the Commercialization Engine was created to address the challenge of answering critical commercialization questions about disclosures such as, “what is the new idea?”, “what is the opportunity for this new disclosure?”, “who are the best partners to maximize impact?” and “what will it take to effectively address this opportunity in the market?”

 The IDEA Center has incorporated many of the latest entrepreneurial ideas and texts from thought leaders around the world into the Commercialization Engine and molded them to work in a university setting.

 Although the Commercialization Engine has a structured framework, it is also flexible.
-A technology can enter and exit the Engine at any time depending on the stage, external interest and licensing activities.
-The goal of the Commercialization Engine is to have a team and a plan in place ready to raise the first round of professional investment for a new startup or for the technology to be licensed to an established company.
+A disclosure can enter and exit the Commercialization Engine at any time depending on the stage of development, external interest, and licensing activities.